 You’ll see many small businesses and start-ups opting in for second-hand machinery.
 In fact, there’s a huge market for selling and buying used machinery in India.

-Entrepreneurs can even register as (Micro, Small, and Medium Enterprises) and apply for machinery loans to MSMEs grow their business opportunities.
+Entrepreneurs can even register as (Micro, Small, and Medium Enterprises) and apply for equipment financing to MSMEs grow their Business Opportunities.
 There’s a whole market just for used machinery in cities like Delhi, Pune, Ahmadabad, Rajkot and Chennai.

 But buying second-hand machinery or used machinery can be tricky and difficult.
 Here are some tips to help you narrow down your choice and ensure value for your money.